 The construction program is not anticipated to generate any liquid wastes requiring special management or disposal.
 If necessary, liquid wastes will be handled, transported, and disposed of in accordance with applicable local, state, and federal regulations.
-Liquids can be discharged into the New York City sewer system with approval by the New York City Department of Environmental Protection (NYCDEP).

 4.10 Stormwater Pollution Prevention